 We have an antibiotic resistance problem of epic proportions.
-Meaning, people die every year because of some super bug contracted in a hospital setting is no longer responsive to the antibiotics we have available.
-In addition, pharma has moved on to more profitable lifestyle drugs and doesn't seem to be too interested in making expensive new antibiotics.
+Meaning, many people die every year because some superbug contracted in a hospital setting is no longer responsive to the antibiotics we have available.
+In addition, pharma has moved on to more profitable lifestyle drugs and doesn't seem to be too interested in making expensive one-time-use antibiotics.
 So what's the solution?
-Beleive it or not, as I just personally experienced, it may be platelet-rich plasma.
+Believe it or not, as I just personally experienced, it may be platelet-rich plasma.

 The Problem of Antibiotic Resistance

 It's been called the biggest threat to global health we face right now.
-The superbugs found in hospitals that can kill are increasingly resistant to the big gun (read potentially harmful) antibiotics we have available today.
-It's a health epidemic because pharma companies seem to have little interest in creating brand new antibiotics as they are much less profitable than "lifestyle" drugs like statin cholesterol medications.
-This is a nice Daily mail article on the issues with a quote that should get you to pay attention, "We risk returning to the days where common infections can kill!"
+The superbugs found in hospitals that can kill are increasingly resistant to the big-gun (read potentially harmful) antibiotics we have available today.
+It's a health epidemic because pharma companies seem to have little interest in creating brand-new antibiotics as they are much less profitable than "lifestyle" drugs, like statin cholesterol medications.
+There was a nice Daily Mail article on the issues with a quote that should get you to pay attention: "We risk returning to the days where common infections can kill!"
 What's the scale of this problem?
-About 50,000 people in the US and Europe die each year of these infections.
+About 50,000 people in the U.S. and Europe die each year of these infections.
 That's enough to fill most football stadiums.

 The Solution and My Personal Experience

-As one of my physician patients told me last week, "looks like you had a run in with a dermatologist".
-I was wearing a band-aid on my face at that point, but what he didn't know was that I was pretty sure that I had a facial infection.
-I was also dreading taking oral antibiotics, however, thankfully this issue was solved much more simply.
+As one of my physician patients told me last week, "looks like you had a run-in with a dermatologist."
+I was wearing a Band-Aid on my face at that point, but what he didn't know was that I was pretty sure I had a facial infection.
+I was also dreading taking oral antibiotics; however, thankfully this issue was solved much more simply.
 Why would I dread taking oral antibiotics?
-They wreck your gut microbiome, the health of which (or lack thereof) has been tied to everything from immunity to overall health to countless diseases.
+They wreck your gut microbiome, the health of which (or lack thereof) has been tied to everything from immunity, to overall health, to countless diseases.
 I had a severe case of the flu this winter and had to take multiple courses of antibiotics and was just getting my gut somewhat back to normal.
 Hence, I didn't want to nuke it again.
 My face had a small lesion that needed to be removed by a colleague (who is a dermatologist).
 At first, this looked fine, but about two weeks later it began to drain with some pus.
 I was already scheduled to get some PRP injections in my shoulders, so Dr. Pitts suggested that he inject some into the wound.
-While we both knew that PRP had antibacterial properties, what we didn't have any experience in whether this would help, as the wound was still open and hadn't fully healed.
-By the next day, I could tell a difference, but the wound was still draining.
-By day two that had stopped and the wound began to heal.
-As I write this, I'm on day 5 and it's clear the infection is gone and the area is healing nicely.
+While we both knew that PRP had antibacterial properties, we didn't have any experience in whether this would help as the wound was still open and hadn't fully healed.
+By the next day, I could see a difference as the rate of drainage slowed dramatically.
+By day two, that had stopped and the wound began to heal.
+As I write this, I'm on day seven, and it's clear the infection is gone and the area is healing nicely.
 So a simple shot of our high-dose PRP stopped an infection in its tracks without me ever popping a single pill!

 What Do We Know About PRP as an Antibiotic?

 You might think that since PRP gets used more often to treat bum knees and shoulders, the concept that it could have antibiotic properties is new.
 You would be wrong.
 There is quite a bit already published on the subject, and some of those studies used the same superbugs that are killing so many people.
-In one recent study, while whole blood and PPP had no impact on pathologic bacteria, PRP was able to kill most of the pathogens and higher doses of platelets killed more.
-In another recent publication, both PRP and PPP killed awful multi-drug resistant bacteria, with PRP working better than PPP.
-In another one, PRP did as well as the big gun antibiotic Vancomycin in killing off MRSA and helping an experimental animal wound heal.
+In one recent study, while whole blood and PPP (platelet-poor plasma) had no impact on pathologic bacteria, PRP was able to kill most of the pathogens, and higher doses of platelets killed more.
+In another recent publication, both PRP and PPP killed awful multidrug-resistant bacteria, with PRP working better than PPP.
+In another research study, PRP did as well as the big-gun antibiotic vancomycin in killing off MRSA and helping an experimental animal wound heal.
 So what's causing PRP to be able to kill these bacteria?
-Many had assumed that the white blood cells in red PRP are what was doing the trick since WBCs normally help fight infection.
+Many had assumed that the white blood cells in red PRP were what was doing the trick since WBCs normally help fight infection.
 However, recent research has debunked that myth.
 For example, this recent publication that shows that even without WBCs, PRP can kill bacteria.
 The authors of this 2015 study found that the cytokines NAP-2, SDF-1 alpha, and IL-6 seemed to be responsible for the effects.

 comments powered by